WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 2. _to_ - Mandatory argument: accepts a _Long_ value representing the epoch timestamp, which defines the end of the query span.
 By default, the `createdTime` field is used for comparison, but this can be overridden to use `endedTime` by using the `timeComparator` argument.

 3. _timeComparator_ - Optional argument: accepts a value of the `QueryTimeType` type.
-This defines which field should `from` and `to` arguments use for retrieving documents.
+This defines the field which `from` and `to` arguments use for retrieving documents.
 Accepted values are `createdTime` and `endedTime`.

 4. _filter_ - Optional argument: accepts a _TaskDetailsFilters_ object.
 This is used to filter results based on a criteria defined on CSR fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.